totalspectrum/flexprop/samples/README.txt

 blink1.spin2: Same but for Spin (Only works on P2) blink2.bas: BASIC program using 2 COGs to blink 2 LEDs blink_all_cogs.spin: blink 8 LEDs using 8 COGs
-cdemo.c: C program to blink a pin and print a message on the terminal fibo.bas: Recursive Fibonacci in BASIC fibo.spin: Recursive Fibonacci in Spin hello.spin: Print "Hello world" on the terminal multest.spin2: Test multiply speed on P2 multiply.spin: routines used by multest.spin2 multiply.cog.spin: multiply.spin running in its own COG
+classic.bi: header file to assist in compiling old BASIC programs cdemo.c: C program to blink a pin and print a message on the terminal fibo.bas: Recursive Fibonacci in BASIC fibo.spin: Recursive Fibonacci in Spin hello.spin: Print "Hello world" on the terminal lunar.bas: Old-style BASIC program; land a rocket on the moon multest.spin2: Test multiply speed on P2 multiply.spin: routines used by multest.spin2 multiply.cog.spin: multiply.spin running in its own COG